robertogallea/laravel-codicefiscale/README.md

     ]
 ```

-where `YourCustomList` is defined as:
+where `MyCustomList` is defined as:

 ```
 ...